RahulKeshri1/Wifi-File-Manager/README.md

 ## **🤝 Contributing**

-We welcome contributions to improve Wifi_File_Share.
+We welcome contributions to improve wifi-file-Sharing.
 Follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: